maxviazov/Spring-Frameworks-/Migrating-from-earlier-versions-of-the-Spring-Framework.md

 Note: The Spring Framework 4.0.0 release accidentally restricted HibernateTemplate's List element types to Object only.
 This has been fixed as of 4.0.2 (https://jira.springsource.org/browse/SPR-11402), allowing for immediate casts to specifically typed Lists again.
 If you run into any issues migrating existing Hibernate access code, please upgrade to Spring Framework 4.0.2 first.

 #### Tiles 2.2.2
-While Spring Framework 4.0 still fully supports Tiles 2.2.2, the corresponding `org.springframework.web.servlet.view.tiles2` package will be deprecated as of Spring Framework 4.1.
+While Spring Framework 4.0 and 4.1 still fully support Tiles 2.2.2, the corresponding `org.springframework.web.servlet.view.tiles2` package will be deprecated as of Spring Framework 4.2.
 We recommend a timely upgrade to Tiles 3.0.3, supported in `org.springframework.web.servlet.view.tiles3`.

 #### Quartz 1.8
-Quartz 1.8 support in the `org.springframework.scheduling.support` package is deprecated and will be removed in Spring Framework 4.1, with that package only working with Quartz 2.1+ from then onwards.
+Quartz 1.8 support in the `org.springframework.scheduling.support` package is deprecated and will be removed in Spring Framework 4.1, with that package only working with Quartz 2.1.4+ from then onwards.

 #### Jackson 1.8/1.9
 All Jackson v1 support is deprecated in favor of Jackson v2, and will be removed in Spring Framework 4.1: